robocorp/rpaframework/docs/source/contributing/development.md

 The risk of introducing regressions is high and unexpectedly appears even when you do a simple package upgrade, not even talking about code/behaviour change.
-And tests will be your friend here, the more covered you are with real-life like scenarios, the faster you'll deliver value by exchanging debugging and support time with testing development time. (as you write them once, but you're covered forever)
+And tests will be your friend here, the more covered you are with real-life like scenarios, the faster you'll deliver value by exchanging debugging and support time with tests development time. (as you write them once, but you're covered forever)

 ### Unit tests